 Take a tour

-Check out our new virtual tour to visit the Western Treatment Plant.
+Want to know more?
+Check out our new virtual tour, and visit the Western Treatment Plant wherever you are.
 Due to social distancing practices we are currently unable to provide our regular tours to Western Treatment Plant.

 Improvements for the environment

-This plan defines the key high priority actions Melbourne Water is pursuing to achieve its various environmental goals; however, it does not attempt to capture all of the initiatives in place.
+This plan defines the key high priority actions Melbourne Water is pursuing to achieve its various environmental goals.

 If you have any queries on the plan, please contact the Customer Service Centre.